International Champagne Horse Registry

 E_, A_, Ch_

-Starting with a black based horse with the (seal) brown (agouti-t) gene:
+Starting with a black horse with a (seal) brown (agouti-t) gene, and no bay gene:

 Brown